flukadocker/F4D/README.md

 - perform the necessary Fluka installation steps;
 - create a *fluka* default user in the image.

+## Custom packages

+It is possible to install additional fedora packages.
+Uncomment and edit the appropriate lines in ```./common/flair.docker.sh```.
+Multiple packages can be listed, the package names should be separated with SPACE.

 # Your first Fluka container

 ## Creating a container